Saturday, June 27, 2009

 Healthy Cranberries and Oatmeal Cookies

 My cooking blue started again for past few weeks.
 It caused by facebook's application called happy farm, i'm so addicted to it recently.
-Happy farm is just small game where u can plant and harvest many kind of fruits.
-It is nothing compared to big game such as maple story and travian but i have so much fun playing that my friends called as a "boring game".
+Happy farm is just small game where u can plant and harvest some kind of fruits.
+It is nothing compared to maple story and travian but i have so much fun playing that my friends called as a "boring game".
 I spent most of my evening infront of my laptop, planting, harvesting, take care my plants even stealing from my friend's farm.

 Feeling so upset when i can't access my farm yesterday, so off i go, to my old favorite website, foodgawker and found this amazing and healthy cookies recipe.
 And why i call it healthy? because no butter in it, i even substitute canola oil with olive pomace oil, skipped chocolate chips and add more oatmeal and it still turned out great.